maxmatical/ml-cheatsheet/ML tips/general tips/README.md

   - **note:** can really only improve precision for that class, improving recall might require actively sourcing positive examples for that class

 **note:** can also do step **3** on training data to monitor/improve training data quality

+## Data curation distribution tips
+- real-world data distribution is ~N(0,1)
+- good dataset is ~U(-2,2)

+Want to have balanced dataset across all classes, especially long tail

 # fastai2 extension libraries
 https://github.com/nestordemeure/fastai-extensions-repository